 But there’s a problem.
 The recipient of the visiting card will need to pull out her phone, open contacts, tediously type your contact details, and finally save you as a contact.

-You know what’s going to happen?
-90% cases—your card is going to end up in the trash.
+Do you know what’s going to happen?
+Most of the time (at least 70%-80%) your card will end up in the trash.
 Why?
 Because no one likes making the effort to save a contact.

 But with a digital business card, you can make the process easy for your target audience.

 In the next section, we will tell you what a digital business card actually is.

 B. What is a digital business card?

 A digital business card serves the same purpose as the traditional one.
 It helps you connect with your potential clients, partners, and co-workers.
-They help to share your contact details in one single view.
+Using one, you can share your contact details in one single view.

-Digital business cards are sustainable and save printing costs.
+Digital business cards are sustainable and save printing costs too.
 Furthermore, you can also get useful insights to track sales management.

-They can either be created by a mobile app or a website.
+They can either be created using a mobile app or a website.
 There are two types of digital business cards.
 One is the digital business card, which you send via email and is known as an e-business card.
 The second one is a QR Code-based business card, which is also known as the VCard QR Code.

 In this article, we will discuss both of them in detail.